By: Von Jessee, MA

 We are sharing this blog from our Help Me Grow National Center website.
 The National Center is one of a variety of programs that make up the Connecticut Children’s Office for Community Child Health.

 I recently had the opportunity to be a guest blogger for Help Me Grow Utah, addressing fathers’ importance in their child’s development.
 You can read my thoughts in this guest blog post.
-It was the request from Help Me Grow Utah that prompted me to discuss outreach to men, even in the earliest stages of fatherhood.
+It was the request from Help Me Grow Utah that prompted me to discuss engaging fathers, even in the earliest stages of fatherhood.

 Research has made it increasingly apparent that achieving optimal child development must begin in the womb, if not before conception, because a child’s developmental trajectory is critically informed by her parent(s)’ resourcefulness, resiliency, and availability.

 As a man dedicated to the field of early childhood and as an advocate of fathers, I am deeply concerned with how men are supported as they prepare physically, financially, and emotionally for fatherhood.
 I believe that father involvement should take place in each area of a child’s life (home, school, medical, and social), as well as each stage of life, including before birth.
-And I believe that HMG and all working in early childhood systems must proactively and persistently promote this involvement.
+And I believe that Help Me Grow and all working in early childhood systems must proactively and persistently promote this involvement through engaging fathers early and often.

 Many people and organizations include and even focus on father involvement, but may experience an underwhelming male turn out for their programs, services, or events.
 There are many reasons for this disconnect, including a historical emphasis on men’s role as “breadwinner” over “nurturer,” social judgment of man-child interactions prior to fatherhood, and the lack of positive male role models for men themselves.